top of page

 In-Person Workshops

-Held on a monthly basis rotating each month between Paris, Ontario and Oakville, Ontario we provide an in-person workshop on varying hands-on skills.
+Held on a monthly in Hamilton, Ontario we provide an in-person workshop on varying hands-on skills.
 These workshops run on a Sunday from 1:00-4:00 PM and are worth 3 curricular hours.
 If you are interested please reach out to join our email list for updates by utilizing our contact form in the "Contact" tab on the top of the page.

 Monthly Rounds

 Held on a monthly basis through the Zoom conferencing platform we cover a variable specific topic with respect to treatment as well as discuss example clinical cases or the cases that attendees present.
 These rounds run on a Wednesday from 7:00-8:00 PM and are worth 1 curricular hour.
-If you are interested please reach out to join our email list for updates by utilizing our contact form in the "Contact" tab on the top of the page.
+If you are interested please reach out to join our email list for updates by utilizing our contact form in the "Contact" tab on the top of the page (unfortunately, due to scheduling challenges, these rounds are currently on hold).

 Asynchronous CEU Opportunities